Charlize Theron shares Marvel’s reaction to her participation in The Boys

 “I was very transparent, and they were like, ‘This is great’… I mean, [‘The Boys’ é] a satire.
 I think there’s room for everything, and that doesn’t mean anything other than that people are interested in that kind of world right now.”

-It is curious to note that the actress’s participation in both productions were similar: both blonde characters with purple powers and that are only a quick participation of a few seconds (at least, in Marvel, we know that it will be much more than that).
+It’s curious to note that the actress’ participation in both productions was similar: both blonde characters with purple powers and that are just a quick participation of a few seconds (at least, in Marvel, we know it will be much more than that).

 Stay tuned here at Marvel’s legacy so you don’t miss any news!